Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Impaction is essentially a horrible case of constipation.
 Waste gets bound up inside your beardies’ intestinal tract, and then they cannot eliminate as they should.
 If you notice that your dragon hasn’t passed a stool in quite some time, impaction might very well be to blame.

-If they go too long without going to the bathroom, wastes can build up inside—which eventually leads to death.
+If they go too long without going to the bathroom, waste can build up inside, which eventually leads to paralysis and death.
 It’s one of the most common death causes in bearded dragons, so it’s absolutely imperative to know when it’s happening.

 Paradox bearded dragon